RamSailopal/yotta-prom-graf/README.md

 # Use Case

-A typical use case would be in the unit testing a Yottadb "backend" process as part of continuous integration pipeline.
+A typical use case would be in the unit testing of a Yottadb "backend" process as part of continuous integration pipeline.
 A baseline, tollerable profile of the process "footprint" can be charted against actual performance and visually assessed in Grafana

 # Prerequisites